Santroller/Santroller/wiring_guides/guitar.md

    1. Connect S0, S1 and S2 to seperate digital pins on the Pi Pico.
 You will need to solder directly to the chip on the PCB.
    2. Connect the input pin to a digital pin on the Pi Pico.
 You will need to solder directly to the chip on the PCB.
    3. Connect a 1Mohm resistor between the input pin and ground.
-   4. Connect wires from the ground trace to ground on the Pi Pico, and from the VCC trace to the 3v3 pin on the pi pico.
+   4. Connect wires from the ground trace to ground on the Pi Pico, and from the V<sub>CC</sub> trace to the 3v3 pin on the pi pico.
    5. Make sure you remember these pin numbers, as pin detection does not work for slider bars.

 2. Cut the traces indicated with red lines in the following image.